pri-k/docs-mysql/index.html.md

 ### Service Dashboard

 Cloud Foundry users can access a service dashboard for each database from Developer Console via SSO.
 The dashboard displays current storage utilization and plan quota.
-On the Space page in Developer Console, users with the SpaceDeveloper role will find a "Manage" link next to the instance.
+On the Space page in Developer Console, users with the SpaceDeveloper role will find a **Manage** link next to the instance.
 Clicking this link will log users into the service dashboard via SSO.

 ### Version